ravinalamada/mycolive_technical_test/README.md

 -   Login Page
 -   Trivia question page
 -   Final page(s) with results
--   If got 100% answer right, go to `success` page, else go to `fail` page.
+-   If user able to get 100% questions correct, go to `success` page, else go to `fail` page.

 # Your Task